andrewminer/brunel/config/rtfm/en_us/ore_gen.md

 Brunel uses a highly customized ore generation scheme.
-Instead of all ores appearing at different altitudes (almost all below ground), ores generate differently in various regions all around the world.
+Instead of all ores appearing at different altitudes (no matter where you are in the world), ores generate differently in various regions all around the world.
 These regions are defined by biome type (e.g., forest, sandy, ocean, snowy, etc.) and altitude: